About Us

 The Yoga Teacher Trainings

-We hope that this information about what yoga in Rishikesh is really like proves useful to you!
-We also, of course, hope you consider Punyah Yoga when youre thinking of doing courses and trainings!
-We are proud to be one of the leading yoga shalas in the area and we would love the opportunity to deepen your knowledge of yoga, and to guide your yoga journey.
+We hope this guide helps you understand what yoga in Rishikesh is truly like.
+And of course, we hope you consider Punyah Yoga as your training school.
+We’re proud to be one of the most respected yoga shalas in the area—and we’d love to guide your journey.

 swami-atmananda